migtools/volume-snapshot-mover/docs/examples/lab_day.md

 * For this example, you will deploy [rocket chat](https://github.com/konveyor/mig-demo-apps/tree/master/apps/rocket-chat).
 * Add data to the rocket chat application.
 * Using the custom CSI plugin, take a backup of the application.
-* Unfortuantely, you had an "uh oh spaghettios" moment and deleted your application namespace.
+* Uh oh, your application namespace has been deleted!
 * Using the custom CSI plugin, create a restore of the application.
-Disaster adverted!
+Disaster adverted.

 ## Prerequisites
 * Install OADP Operator using [these steps](https://github.com/openshift/oadp-operator/blob/master/docs/install_olm.md).